 Ready for the easiest (and most super delicious) nut-free, dairy-free, and baking-free cheesecake?
-This one is a bit unique in the flavor department, with a special something happening that most other raw cheesecakes will never achieve.
+This one is a bit unique in the flavor department, with a special something happening that most other raw/no-bake cheesecakes will never achieve.
 And the texture… super creamy and so satisfying.

 Sunflower seed butter + cheesecake are not exactly the classic ingredient / recipe pairing that pops into your head, or rolls off your tongue per se, but you have to believe me when I tell you the combo makes one crazy delicious cake.
 Or better yet, don’t believe me — make this so you know just what I’m talking about…